Botanical Name: Lithops species

 Repotting lithops is only necessary every 5 years or so, when the plants become crowded in the pot.
 Use a pot 6 in (15 cm) deep because this plant grows long taproots.

 Many varieties are available.
-You'll find each living stone plant for sale by its species name: Lithops karasmontana has mottled brown markings with white flowers, L. marmorata is grayish-brown with white flowers and L. aucampiae is brown with reddish-brown markings and yellow flowers.
+You'll find each Lithops species for sale by its scientific name: Lithops karasmontana has mottled brown markings with white flowers, Lithops marmorata is grayish-brown with white flowers and Lithops aucampiae is brown with reddish-brown markings and yellow flowers.

 Mix them up for an attractive display.
 Grow 2 or 3 species in the same pot.
 Or pot them up in matching containers to group together.
 Surround them with pebbles for decoration.

 Origin: South Africa